cuducos/cuducos.me/README.md

 ### Deploy

-To deploy via `rsync`, set the environment variable `CUDUCOSME` with the SSH path to the server and directory where you want to deploy (e.g.: `user:secret@server.org:/users/user/www/`).
-Then run:
+To deploy using `awscli`, set it's credentials and run:

 ```console
 $ ./contrib/deploy.sh